akshaymehra/negeobio_2020_website/content/code_of_conduct.md

 ## Reporting Unacceptable Behavior

-If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a meeting organizer (...) in-person, by e-mail, or by phone.
+If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a meeting organizer (Tim Gibson, Akshay Mehra, or Justin Strauss) in-person, by e-mail, or by phone.

 Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety, or a criminal act is expected to contact 911.
 Those witnessing a potential criminal act should also take actions necessary to maintain their own personal safety.